RugvedKatole/SC627-Motion-planning/assignment2/Readme.md

 ## Grading
 Your grade will depend on:
-1. The correctness of your implementations (optimizing data structures e.g. using k-d trees for nearest neighbor search is NOT required).
+1. The correctness of your implementations
 2. Finding solutions within a fixed reasonable budget of time.
 3. Simulation Results
 4. Experimental Results